I beg to move, That the Bill be now read a Second time.

 To meet that definition, an animal does not have to have been born in the wild.
 Most of the wild animals currently in English circuses have been bred in captivity, usually from several generations of circus animals, but that does not make them domesticated.
 Domestication is a process that happens over many generations—hundreds of years, if not thousands.

 To return to a question asked by the hon.
 Member for Brighton, Pavilion (Caroline Lucas), clause 1 does not define “travelling circus”.
-The term is left to take its common meaning, which we believe that the courts will have no trouble in interpreting.
+The term is left to take its common meaning, which we believe the courts will have no trouble in interpreting.
 Indeed, the Environment, Food and Rural Affairs Committee’s July 2013 report on the draft Bill agreed that we did not need to include a definition of the term; nor was a circus itself defined by the Scottish Parliament in the Wild Animals in Travelling Circuses (Scotland) Act 2018.
 Defining a circus in a specific way might be unhelpful, because it could provide parameters for an operator to seek to evade the ban.

 The common meaning of “circus” is